-Performances, Lectures, and Screenings in Media Art (PLASMA) is a speakers series presented by the Department of Media Study and co-sponsored by the Department of English, the Department of Theater and Dance, the UB Technē Institute, and the UB Gender Institute.
+Performances, Lectures, and Screenings in Media Art (PLASMA) is a speakers series presented by the Department of Media Study and co-sponsored by the Department of English and Graduate Student Association.
 The series is open to the public and focuses on contemporary practices and discourses in media art and culture.

 Select Mondays, 6:30-8:30 PM, in CFA112